Wi-Fi

 Testing

-The Android Compatibility Test Suite (CTS) verifies the Wi-Fi module’s functionality by running a comprehensive set of CTS tests on every module release.
-You can also run the tests described in Testing, Debugging, and Tuning Wi-Fi.
+The Android Compatibility Test Suite (CTS) verifies the Wi-Fi module's capabilities by running a comprehensive set of CTS tests on every module release.
+You can also run the tests described in Test, debug, and tune Wi-Fi.